molily/molily.de/_posts/2019-02-03-testing-angular.md

 The control flow implementation has lead to inconsistencies and bugs.
 The underlying WebDriverJS library removed the feature, so Protractor deprecated it as well.
 Today, Protractor recommends to embrace the asynchronous nature of end-to-end tests.

 All Protractor commands return Promises.
 You are advised to use `async` / `await` to wait for a command to finish.
-But a lot of Protractor examples, tutorials and the default configuration still propagate the control flow.
+But most Protractor examples, tutorials and the default configuration still propagate the control flow.

-Declaring this feature obsolete was inevitable, but also eliminated a useful feature.
+Declaring this control flow obsolete was inevitable, but also eliminated a useful feature.
 Protractor’s contenders, namely Cypress and WebDriver.io, still have such a feature.

 If you disable the control flow as recommended, you practically need to disable the “wait for Angular” feature as well.
 This means both key Protractor features have lapsed.